Alan Coomey: Playing career

 Coomey played wingman for the Ireland national Australian rules football team, that won the 2001 Atlantic Alliance Cup and the 2002 Australian Football International Cup.
 He was one of Ireland's best on ground, kicking 3 goals in the final against Papua New Guinea.
 He returned with the team to help them reclaim the 2011 Australian Football International Cup title and kicked one goal in the tournament.
-He currently plays with East Fremantle Football Club.
+He joined the East Fremantle Football Club, but never played a league game.
 He previously played for Bishopstown GAA & Leeside Lions.